SAP-samples/cap-local-development-workshop/exercises/04/README.md

 ### Declare a requirement for file-based-messaging

 First though we need to define a requirement for messaging.
-And for our local development scenario, we should use file-based messaging.
-Let's be explicit, by defining that within the "development" profile (see [footnote-2](#footnote-2)).
+And for our local development scenario, we should use file-based messaging, which is the default.

-👉 Add the `messaging` definition to the `package.json#cds.requires` section, so it looks like this:
+👉 Add a `messaging` section within `package.json#cds.requires`, so it looks like this:

 ```json
   "cds": {